Anshul619/HLD-System-Designs/src/5_ProgrammingLanguages/1_GoLang/Readme.md

 - Go supports all standard libraries and packages that help in writing code easily and efficiently.

 ## Support for concurrency
-- Go provides very good support for concurrency using `Go Routines or channels`.
+- Go provides very good support for [concurrency using  Go Routines or channels](ConcurrencyGo.md).
 - They take advantage of efficient memory management strategies and multi-core processor architecture for implementing concurrency.
+- Go has first-class supports for Concurrency having the ability to use [multi-core processor architectures](ConcurrencyGo.md) to the advantage of the developer and utilize memory efficiently.

 ## Static Type Checking
 - Go is a very strong and statically typed programming language.